-Learn About Music Industry Investors and Patronage
+Music Industry Investors and Patronage

 When you're looking for investors in your music business, it's important to remember that in exchange for the cash, you'll be giving up a chunk of your business, some of your autonomy, or both.
-Make sure you carefully consider the real cost of the investment -- not only what you will have to pay back, but what you will be sacrificing when you work with an investor -- and make sure you are clear on these points in advance.
+Make sure you carefully consider the real cost of the investment --not only what you will have to pay back, but what you will be sacrificing when you work with an investor--and make sure you are clear on these points in advance.
 Here are some of the options when it comes to raising money.

 Music business angel investors can take several different forms.
-Your angel might be a family member or friend with deep pockets, or they may be a complete stranger with loads of cash who is interested in investing in start-up companies.
+Your angel might be a family member or friend with deep pockets, or they may be a complete stranger with loads of cash who are interested in investing in start-up companies.
 Some music business angels are people who have made their money in music and want to pass along their good fortune and their expertise.
-Other are simply people with money to spend who like the idea of getting involved in music.
+Others are merely people with money to spend who like the idea of getting involved in music.
 Angels will help with start-up cash, but your proposed business needs to be of a certain size to make it worth their time (see "Small Print" section below).

 Venture capitalists (VCs) will invest in businesses both at start-up and at times when the company needs a cash injection to grow.
 If you're looking for VC funding, make sure you look for a group that has a history of investing in music-related businesses.
 Although VCs look for high-risk investments, they're not always good matches with creative industries unless they're used to that realm.
-In other words, if you can even get them to take you seriously, to begin with, then they don't really care about your "artistic integrity" - they want the loot, and they want it fast.
+In other words, if you can even get them to take you seriously, to begin with, then they don't care about your "artistic integrity"; they want the loot, and they want it fast.

 Americans can all but forget about this one, but outside of the States, most countries have funding bodies that provide money for the arts, including the music industry.
 These arts funding groups can be great places to get the money you need because they are willing to work with music businesses of all sizes and have the ability to take chances on projects profit seekers like angels and VCs wouldn't touch.
 Even better, most of the time they give grants rather than loans, so you don't have to pay it back.